Tusker F.C.

-Tusker FC is a professional football club based in Nairobi, Kenya.
-It is the second most successful club in Kenya with thirteen Kenyan league championships.
-They also have four Kenyan cup titles.
+Tusker FC is a professional football club based in Nairobi.
+It is the second most successful club in Kenya with 13 league championships.
+They also have four cup titles.
 In addition, it has won four East African CECAFA Clubs Cup titles.

-The club was formed in 1969, it is sponsored by East African Breweries.
-Tusker is a well-known beer brand by the company.
-The club was initially known as Kenya Breweries until 1999, when the current name was adopted.
+The club was formed in 1969, and is sponsored by the East African Breweries.
+The club was known as Kenya Breweries until 1999, when the current name was adopted.
 Tusker plays some home games at the 15,000-capacity Kinoru Stadium in Meru.

-Tusker is currently coached by Charles Okere.
-The club played in the first ever match against the South Sudan national team following the latter's creation.
-The match was an unofficial friendly.
+The club played in the first ever match against the South Sudan national team, following the latter's creation.
 Tusker won the match 3–1.

-Tusker won the 2016 Kenyan Premier League on 6 November 2016 after beating AFC Leopards 1–0 thanks to goal by Shafik Batambuze strike in the 69th minute.
-This helped them clinch their 11th Kenyan Premier League title.